conchyliculture/wikipoff-tools/README.md

     python WikiConverter.py enwiki-latest-pages-articles.xml en.wiki.sqlite

 This can take a few eons even on a buffed up system.
-It will also use all your CPUs, and RAM.
+It will also use all your CPUs, and large amount of disk.

 ### Performance

-I try to use all resources available to do the stuff.

-To get an overview, converting a small wikipedia (fur) with no fancy translation, I get the following:
+Here is a small overview, converting dumps of various sizes from wikipedia:

 | Number of articles | Fancy conversions | i5-4210U @ 1.70GHz(4t) 8G RAM  | i7-47700U @ 3.40GHz(8t) 16G RAM |
 |--------------------|-------------------|--------------------------------|---------------------------------|